Do you wake up in a lousy mood nearly every day and ask yourself, “Why am I so unhappy?”

 - Happiness Conditions

-Do you find yourself wondering, “Why am I so unhappy?”
+Do you often wonder, “Why am I so unhappy?”

 When you are in a state of near constant negativity and dissatisfaction with life, it's hard to believe that happiness comes from within.

-Here are some conditions you can work on changing so they don't create more dissatisfaction and negativity in your life.
+Here are 15 top reasons you create more dissatisfaction and negativity in your life.

 The more we define ourselves by what other people have, how they look, or what they have achieved, the sadder we become.

 The constant longing for something different and the feelings of jealousy that comparison creates will agitate you and make you feel unhappy.

 How often do you compare yourself?
 Pay attention to this sadness and begin to drop this bad habit.